Why The Fed's Balance Sheet Unwinding Won't Roil The Markets

 Conclusion

 The Federal Reserve is likely to begin to reduce the size of its balance sheet soon, perhaps starting in 2018.
-They will likely do this once rates are sufficiently above the effective zero lower-bound.
-The general process will likely be in such a fashion to run off assets in a passive, unvarying manner, with clear public communication about pace and timeframe to minimize market volatility and disruption.
+It will likely do this once rates are sufficiently above the effective zero lower-bound.
+The general process will likely be in such a fashion to run off assets in a passive, unvarying manner, with clear public communication about pace and time frame to minimize market volatility and disruption.

 Even so, the Fed is not likely to drastically reduce the balance sheet's size.
-If the Fed were to reduce its size over the course of two years (i.e., intention of hitting its asset-level target by year-end 2019) it would likely pursue a level of $2.5-$3.0 trillion.
-The slower the run-off the higher the target asset level.
+If the Fed were to reduce its size over the course of two years (i.e., intention of hitting its asset-level target by year-end 2019), it would likely pursue a level of $2.5-3.0 trillion.
+The slower the run-off, the higher the target asset level.
 Namely, as nominal growth and increasing public demand for currency increase, this will support a progressively higher balance sheet asset total.

 Given balance sheet run-off is effectively unwinding QE stimulus, and there is no precedent by which the Fed can get a general understanding of how it may impact financial markets and the economy more broadly, there is uncertainty with respect to how it will play out.
 However, so long as the economy is continuing to grow at an adequate pace, the market should be able to tolerate any carefully considered tightening measure without any adverse influence on valuations and volatility.